Limited

 time of incorporation and must be less than 91 days old and contain

 all 6 pages.
-Either the original or the carbon copy is acceptable.
+Either the original or the carbon copy is acceptable."Numbered" NamesA "numbered" name

-Registry, the word "Alberta", and your choice of one of
+by Corporate Registry, the word "Alberta", and your choice

-the legal elements.
-A NUANS report is not necessary for a numbered
+of one of the legal elements.
+A NUANS report is not necessary for

 you must specifically request this type of name through the authorized

-Once a name has been decided, the next step is to
+a name has been decided, the next step is to choose the structure

-looking in the business section of a bookstore, or talking to a
+business section of a bookstore, or talking to a lawyer, who will

 - share